-We will record any hate incidents and prejudice based bullying.
+We will record all hate incidents and prejudice based bullying.
 We will use this information to identify trends and patterns, so that we have approaches in place to provide appropriate responses in terms of support for victims and their families, sanctions and support for perpetrators and their families and education for our children, young people and communities.

-A Behaviour policy and Anti-Bullying policy are in place and reviewed regularly.
-Child-friendly versions are shared with the children regularly and is part of our PSHEe curriculum.
-We take an active part in National Anti-Bullying Week and we invite guest speakers, specialists and presenters into school throughout the academic year to engage the children and parents in this.
+A Behaviour Policy and Anti-Bullying Policy is in place and reviewed regularly.
+A child-friendly version is shared with the children regularly and is part of our PSHE curriculum.
+We take an active part in national Anti-Bullying Week and we invite guest speakers, specialists and presenters into school throughout the academic year to engage the children and parents in this, wherever possible.

-All monitoring of behaviour (including bullying, racist and homophobic incidences) are reported termly to the Full Governing Board.
+All monitoring of behaviour (including bullying, racist and homophobic incidences) are reported termly to the Full Governing Body.
 In these incidences, parents/carers are informed and the policy is fully followed through.